GetUnblock/sdk-javascript/docs/AUTH.md

 ##### Overview

-Will generate Siwe login message and signature, then use it to login with SIWE.
-Returns user uuid and unblock session id.
+Will generate a Siwe login message that is required for login with SIWE.

 ##### Usage